-Space agencies such as National Aeronautics and Space Administration (US), Roscosmos (Russia), Japan Aerospace Exploration Agency (Japan), Indian Space Research Organisation (India), China National Space Administration (China) and European Space Agency (Europe) have launched myriad space missions over the course of time, thus, emphasising their paramountcy in the spatial arena of the 21st century.
+Space agencies such as National Aeronautics and Space Administration (US), Roscosmos (Russia), Japan Aerospace Exploration Agency (Japan), Indian Space Research Organisation (India), China National Space Administration (China), and European Space Agency (Europe) have launched myriad space missions over the course of time, thus, emphasising their paramountcy in the spatial arena of the 21st century.
 However, such missions may conceal within themselves a political motive transcending the goal of scientific advancement.

 For instance, India's 2023 Lunar mission, Chandrayan-3 attracted massive attention and appraisal from countries worldwide.
-However, the phenomenon also invited negative comments from U.K. journalists asking India to return the 2.3 billion dollar aid that India had received in the past few years.
-Furthermore, this was paired with unproven allegations of using the aid money for the furtherance of ISRO's space programs (UK Aid Worth, n.d.2023).
+However, the phenomenon also invited negative comments from UK journalists asking India to return the 2.3 billion dollar aid that India had received in the past few years.
+Furthermore, this was paired with unproven allegations of using the aid money for the furtherance of ISRO's space programs (UK Aid Worth, 2023).

-This example depicts how achievements in the field of science can lead to the nationalisation of Space programs and problems in fostering a unified Space Agenda.
+This example depicts how achievements in the field of science can lead to the nationalisation of space programs and problems in fostering a unified space agenda.

 In another instance, amid increasing tensions with Ukraine in March 2022, the Russian government's space agency removed flags of several countries painted on a rocket in the spaceport, Baikonur.
-While flags of nations including the United States, the United Kingdom and Japan were taken off, India's flag was kept intact (Russia removes flags, 2022n.d.).
+While flags of nations including the United States, the United Kingdom and Japan were taken off, India's flag was kept intact.

-This exemplifies how geo-political conflicts between countries may explicitly reflect their space programs and policies.
+This exemplifies how geopolitical conflicts between countries may explicitly reflect their space programs and policies.

-Commercialization of Space
+Commercialisation of Space